jamesmlane/tng-dfs/README.md

 ### Pathing

-Locally, the notebooks should only save/store about 500 MB of data within the structure of the repository, and the user shouldn't need to create any directories, but if they do it should be fairly obvious in the code (i.e. need to create a ./fig/ directory for a notebook to save to or something simple).
+Locally, the notebooks should only save/store about 500 MB of data within the structure of the repository, and the user shouldn't need to create any directories, but if they do it should be fairly obvious in the code (i.e. need to create a ./fig/ directory for a notebook to save a figure).
 Most of the data (About 1TB) are stored in `DATA_DIR`.
-I use the following structure for the data-heavy directories keyworded above:
+We recommend the following structure for the data-heavy directories keyworded above:

 - SOME_DIRECTORY_WITH_LOTS_OF_SPACE
     - $DATA_DIR